-You can also quickly crop a bitmap into a rectangular shape by using the Crop tool T. For information about the Crop tool, see "To crop an object or imported photo" on page 193.
+You can also quickly crop a bitmap into a rectangular shape by using the Crop tool For information about the Crop tool, see "To crop an object or imported photo" on page 215.

-You can also crop a selected bitmap after you drag the corner nodes by clicking the Pick tool , then clicking the Crop bitmap button on the property bar.
+You can also crop a selected bitmap after you drag the corner nodes by clicking the Pick tool the property bar.